 You can feel free to bring the originals of all of these documents.
 I will make copies for my records before you leave.
 I never keep a client’s original documents.

 One thing you don’t need to bring to my office is money.
 I offer free consultations unlike many divorce lawyers in Chicago.
 The reason I offer free consultations is because we are interviewing each other.
-I am trying to find out if you are a good fit for my office as you are trying to decide if my staff and I are a good fit for your divorce.
+I am trying to find out if you are a good fit for my law office’s services as you are trying to decide if my staff and I are a good fit for your divorce.

 Here’s what you will leave my office with:

 - All of your original documents.
 The documents will be organized and put into folders by my staff who will have copied and scanned them all.